cece2048/markdown-cv/index.md

 A slack bot that sends notifications to slack users, showing system data diagram and interact with the system.

-## Key Skills
-_JAVA_
-- Two-year experience in Java.
-Familiar with the OO concept. <br/>
-Spring framework, Spring boot, Mybatis, Redis.

-_KOTLIN_

-_LINUX_
-- Experience in writing Shell scripts, mostly script to help deploy the product in the Linux server.

-_JENKINS_
-- Setup and maintaining the CI/CD system with Jenkins, create Jenkins custom plugin to customize the deployment process and write pipeline building script.

-_SQL_
-- Experience in working with Mysql, PostgreSQL, SQLserver.
-Also in memory DB: Redis

 <!-- ### Footer